 Don't hesitate to ask additional questions about your condition.

-A doctor or cardiologist who sees you for heart-related signs and symptoms may ask:
+A health care provider who sees you for coronary artery disease may ask:

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against coronary artery disease and its complications, including heart attack and stroke.
+It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
+These habits protect against coronary artery disease and its complications, including heart attack and stroke.